 Crash Bars How good are your crash bars?
 Your mounting points may be the deciding factor when buying crash bars but there is so much more to know.
 What should you be asking when buying a set of crash bars?What should a weld look like?
 Should a tube be round or flat?
 On this episode, we talk to Jeremy LeBreton and Erik Seymour of Altrider in Seattle, WA and get the goods on crash bars.

-Jeremy Kroeker's New Book - Motorcycle Messengers
+Jeremy Kroeker - Motorcycle Messengers

 Motorcycle Messengers by Jeremy Kroeker, author of Through Dust and Darkness and Motorcycle Therapy, is publishing his third great read.
 It’s a collection of stories from over a dozen well known motorcycle riding writers, including Lois Pryce, Sam Manicom, Carla King and more.

 Find out more out Adventure Rider Radio’s sponsors here.